Symplectic Frieze Patterns: Properties of -friezes

 \subsection{Gale duality}

-The Gale duality is a one-to-one correspondence between $\SL_{k+1}$-frieze of width $w$ and $\SL_{w+1}$-frieze pattern of width $k$.
-The correpsondence is given by the following result. \begin{prop}\cite[Proposition 4.1.3]{MGOST} Consider a $\SL_{k+1}$-frieze of width $w$, and its associated equation \ref{REq}.
-The following array formed by the coeffcients of the equation
+The Gale duality is a one-to-one correspondence between $\SL_{k+1}$-frieze of width $w$ and $\SL_{w+1}$-frieze of width~$k$.
+The correspondence is given by the following result. \begin{prop}[{\cite[Proposition~4.1.3]{MGOST}}] Consider a $\SL_{k+1}$-frieze of width $w$, and its associated equation~\eqref{REq}.
+The following array formed by the coefficients of the equation